VladyslavStolbov/BrickBreaker/README.md

 - [X] Functional Paddle: The player can control the paddle's horizontal movement.
 - [X] Functional Ball: The ball moves and bounces off walls and the paddle.
 - [X] Brick Destruction: The ball destroys bricks upon collision.
-- [ ] Scoring System: Keep track of the player's score.
+- [X] Scoring System: Keep track of the player's score.
-- [ ] Lives System: Implement a basic lives system.
+- [X] Lives System: Implement a basic lives system.

+## Additional features

+- [ ] Sound Effects
+- [ ] 3 different levels
+- [ ] Different score amount from each brick

 ## ToDo